fxnn/deadbox/README.md

 It must configure at least the following aspects.

 * Hostname and port to bind on.
-* A whitelist of allowed workers, identified by a fingerprint of their key.
+* A whitelist of allowed workers, identified by their unique identifiers.

 ### `auth.yml`